-Early Origins of the MacVriew family
+Early Origins of the Macvriew family

-Suffolk at Little Wenham, a parish, in the incorporation and hundred of Samford.
+The surname Macvriew was first found in Suffolk at Little Wenham, a parish, in the incorporation and hundred of Samford.
 "The church contains memorials to the family of Brewes.
 Here are the remains of an old castellated mansion, the seat of that ancient family, by whom it appears to have been erected in 1569; it has been converted into a granary."

-Early History of the MacVriew family
+Early History of the Macvriew family

-MacVriew Spelling Variations
+Macvriew Spelling Variations

-spelling variations are a prevailing characteristic of Norman surnames.
+Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

-Early Notables of the MacVriew family (pre 1700)
+Early Notables of the Macvriew family (pre 1700)

-Migration of the MacVriew family to Ireland
+Migration of the Macvriew family to Ireland

-Some of the MacVriew family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Macvriew family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the MacVriew family to the New World and Oceana
+Migration of the Macvriew family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name MacVriew or a variant listed above: Sackfield Brew who settled in Virginia in 1652; William Brew arrived in Philadelphia in 1851.
+An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Macvriew or a variant listed above: Sackfield Brew who settled in Virginia in 1652; William Brew arrived in Philadelphia in 1851.